pingswept/me30-website/content/logistics/syllabus.md

 3. Build an electromechanical game including microcontroller, moving mechanical element, and user input.
 4. Build a node including both sensor(s) and actuator(s) in an internet-connected, electronic system.

-### Video responses (20%)

-On Monday afternoons, you'll be expected to post a short video to the [ME 30 Flipgrid group](http://flipgrid.com/me30).
-Each week the prompt for the video will be based on the week's crucial questions.
-It will be posted to Flipgrid on Thursday by 5pm, alongside the release of the week's video mini-lectures and website notes.
-As you view and study these weekly resources, consider the crucial questions and plan how you will explain your thinking about them.
-By Monday at 1pm, log in to Flipgrid and use your phone or webcam to record your video response.
-Each video response will be worth 1 point, and you'll earn the point as long as you submit on time and make an authentic attempt to address the crucial questions.
-Your grade will not be based on accuracy but rather on effort.
-Over the course of the semester, 12 video responses will be assigned (i.e., every week except those with holidays).
-Your video response grade will thus be out of 12 total possible points.

-### Quizzes (10%)
+### Quizzes (0%)

 There will be three short quizzes, one after each of the Projects 2, 3, and 4.
-These quizzes will take place during pod sessions, so please contact us if you cannot participate in a pod session when a quiz is scheduled.
 Each quiz will feature open-response questions aimed at checking your understanding of the big ideas of each project.
-Your quiz work will be graded for accuracy and coherence.
-The average of your three quiz grades will count for 10% of your total course grade.

 ## Honesty